QUB-ASL/bzzz/docs/SET_UP.md

 To do this, connect the ESP32 to the Raspberry Pi via USB then click the arrow in the top right corner or pressing Ctrl+Alt+U.

+## How to remote access Visual Studio Code

 ## Discord Bot
-QUB students should follow the [Discord Bot guidelines](raspberry/DiscordBot) to be able to ssh into the Raspberry Pi.
+QUB students should follow the [Discord Bot guidelines](../raspberry/DiscordBot) to be able to ssh into the Raspberry Pi.

 ## You are now ready to fly, go to [How to fly](README.md#how-to-fly)